top of page

 The answer is humidity and condensation.
 The warm, indoor air can condense around cold, drafty windows, making them “sweat” with moisture.
 That, in turn, causes the window sills and casings/trim to become damp and grow mold.
 The problem is often made worse when shades are drawn because sunlight can’t help warm up and dry the windows, which is often the case in a baby’s room because it’s kept dark for lots of napping.

 The mold growth around windows on the sills & casings/trim can often appear to be rather heavy but the reality is that it’s usually “surface mold” that can be effectively cleaned off with most over-the-counter mold removal products.
-Unfortunately, cleaning the windows is only a temporary solution, we cover some other techniques in our mold removal eBook.
+Unfortunately, cleaning the windows is only a temporary solution.
 Unless the moisture situation changes, they will keep sweating and the mold will keep coming back.

 The keys for keeping the mold away for good are: